C

 The intention was to create a superior border patrol dog with some of the bold and fearless demeanor of a wolf.
 However, this versatile breed also excels at search and rescue, tracking, herding, and drafting duties.
 It proved popular enough to be recognized as a national breed in 1982.
 Although Czechoslovakia no longer exists (it dissolved into Slovakia and the Czech Republic in 1993), the name of this breed stuck.

-Today the Czechoslovakian Wolfdog is formally a part of the American Kennel Club’s Foundation Stock Service, which provides support for prospective breeds seeking full recognition.
+Today, the Czechoslovakian Wolfdog is part of the American Kennel Club’s Miscellaneous Class, a step toward full breed recognition.
 The breed standards mandate a very strong wolf-like appearance with a powerful body, big muzzle, and erect ears.
 The short but dense coat only comes in gray, silver-gray, or yellow-gray colors with a light mask.

 czechoslovakian wolfdog basking in the sun